p-argento/uni/ALGO/Sorting.md

 	1. each recursive call get just two results
 	2. merge the two now sorted sub-arrays
 	3. how to merge? just compare each time the first elements of the sub-arrays and add the min to the final array (use i and j)
-		1. if equal, take to first to guarantee stability
+		1. if equal, take the first to guarantee stability

 Example of merge with `A=[2,4,5,7]` and `B=[1,2,3,6]`.
 In the pseudocode, we use sentinels, meaning that when we reach the end of one of the two arrays, we set the sentinel of that array as $+\infty$ and keep comparing.